nomanaadma/Hello-Docker/README.md

 docker compose up --build
 ```

-remove --build argument if you are rerunning the app witout making changes in dockerfile and docker-compose file
+remove --build argument if you are rerunning the app witout making any change in dockerfile and docker-compose.yml file

 and you are good to go visit http://localhost:4001